Are you thinking about buying a new Computer or Laptop, or want to upgrade your existing one, but don’t really know where to start?

-The reason being that After Effects, although it makes some use of Multi-Core Processing, is much more dependent on calculating the Effects and Realt-Time RAM Caches on very few cores, so going for a high clocking CPU such as the Intel i7 8700K or i9 9900K will do wonders for your active work speed.
+The reason being that After Effects, although it makes some use of Multi-Core Processing, is much more dependent on calculating the Effects and Real-Time RAM Caches on very few cores, so going for a high clocking CPU such as the AMD Ryzen 5900X or Intel i9 10900K will do wonders for your active work speed.

-Having a fast NVME SSD such as the Samsung 970 EVO will help in quickly loading your footage and saving the finished project output to disc.
+Having a fast NVMe SSD such as the Samsung 970 EVO PLUS will help in quickly loading your footage and saving the finished project output to disk.